In this study, we show

 mmap but using typed

-initialization, the memory usage is only slightly higher than the size
+initialization, the memory footprint is only slightly higher than the size

 of the serialized form.